bippio/go-impala/README.md

-go-impala is a Go driver for Cloudera Impala
+go-impala is a Go driver for Apache Impala

 It's based on [impalathing](https://github.com/koblas/impalathing)